OpenNebula/docs/source/management_and_operations/storage_management/images.rst

 Using Sunstone to Manage Images
 ================================================================================

-You can also manage your Images using :ref:`Sunstone <sunstone>`.
+You can also manage your Images using :ref:`Sunstone UI Interface <fireedge_sunstone>`.
 Select the Images tab, and there, you will be able to manage and check the information about your images in a user friendly way.
 By default this tab is available in the ``admin`` view, but not in the ``cloud`` or ``groupadmin`` views.

 |image3|